aws-amplify/amplify-js/docs/media/quick_start.md

 $ cd myAmplifyProject
 ```

-Note: project name is in camelCase to avoid problems when testing on a physical iOS phone.
+Note: the project name is in camelCase to avoid problems when testing on a physical iOS phone.
 {: .callout .callout--info}

 Then run your app: